junxit/us-congress-bills-113/metadata.md

 - 2014-03-14 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2469)
 - 2014-03-14 — The previous question was ordered pursuant to the rule. (consideration: CR H2468)
 - 2014-03-14 — The resolution provides for one hour of debate on H.R.
 3189.
 The rule makes in order as original text for the purpose of amendment an amendment in the nature of a substitute recommended by the Committee on Natural Resources now printed in the bill and provides that it shall be considered as read.
 The rule provides for a closed rule for H.R.
 4015 with one hour of debate on the bill.
+- 2014-03-20 — Referred to the Subcommittee on the Constitution and Civil Justice.
+- 2014-03-24 — Received in the Senate.